elya-le/elya-le/README.md

 # 👋 Hi, I’m Elya!

 I’m a **Full-Stack Developer** with a background in **UI/UX, motion design, and 3D art**.

-I specialize in creating **technically robust and thoughtfully designed applications**.
-I am actively shifting my work to focus on leveraging technology to build solutions that address real-world challenges, promote inclusion, and amplify underrepresented voices.
+## ✨ Goals

+I aim to contribute to technology that makes a tangible, positive impact by addressing real-world challenges.
+My focus is on building scalable, privacy-first applications that support inclusivity and accessibility.
+I’m driven by the opportunity to collaborate with teams that share a commitment to creating meaningful solutions that empower individuals and amplify underrepresented voices.

 ## 💡 What I’m Learning
 I’m currently focused on: